spudtrooper/genopts/README.md

 genopts --update --excluded_dirs=foo,bar,baz --goimports=path/to/goimports
 ...

-# Grow tired of passing --excluded_dirs and --goimports
-# Decide to write the config
+# Grow tired of passing --excluded_dirs and --goimports, conclude the only option is end it all or write the config.
+Decide to write to the config.
 genopts --update --excluded_dirs=foo,bar,baz --goimports=path/to/goimports --write_config

 ... writes the --excluded_dirs and --goimports flags to .genopts

-# Subsequent calls --update will read the flags from .genopts
+# Subsequent calls to --update will read the flags from .genopts
 genopts --update
 genopts --update
 genopts --update